Narayana-Royal/Machine-Learning/KNN/README.md

 > We can manually set the number of nearby neighbor points to be considered by using n_neighbors parameter in this algorithm.

 > Better to use neighbor value = Number of Classifications do the target feature has.
 So that, accuracy will be more..
 (For example : Classes are a,b,c.
-Take n_neighbors as 3).
+Take n_neighbors as 3 because target featured classes are 3 in number).